sajith/sdx-continuous-development/README.md

 # CI/CD for AtlanticWave-SDX project

-## What is this?

-This repository is meant to continuously test the integration of various [AtlanticWave-SDX][aw-sdx] project components, and for code to be deployed in the test environment quicker.
+This repository is meant to continuously test the integration of various pieces of the [AtlanticWave-SDX][aw-sdx] project, and for code to be deployed in the test environment quicker.

-Atlanticwave-SDX is composed of several components:
+Atlanticwave-SDX is composed of several pieces:

  * [kytos-sdx-topology][sdx-topology]
  * [sdx-controller][sdx-controller]